marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

-For example, the following `globalWrapError` handles `PlatformException` errors throw by Firebase.
-It converts them into `UserException` errors, which are built-in Async Redux types that automatically display their message to the user in an error dialog:
+For example, the following `globalWrapError` handles `PlatformException` errors thrown by Firebase.
+It converts them into `UserException` errors, which are built-in types that automatically show a message to the user in an error dialog:

 ```dart
 Object? wrap(error, stackTrace, action) =>